pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 # Examples

-A 20x5 m transect with regular grid cells (0.25x0.25 m, depth 1 m) has a base salinity of 35 ppt at it's left and right boundaries.
+A 20x5 m transect with regular grid cells (0.25x0.25 m², depth 1 m) has a base salinity of 35 ppt at it's left and right boundaries.
 The mixing rate is 0.01 m per day and 0.015 m per day at the left and right boundaries, respectively.
 In addition, the mixing rate follows an annual sinusoidal cycle with an amplitude of 0.001 m per day.
 The salinity of each cell is saved to a text file every 10th time step.